Let’s talk about how to develop decision-making skills that can prove helpful in your life as well as your career.

 If you wait until you have 100% certainty, you’re too slow.
 Great leaders act with 70% of the info and adjust as needed.

-The best leaders know when to trust their gut vs. analyze data.
+The best leaders know when to trust their gut vs. analyse data.

 - Go with your gut when: Time is short, and you have experience in this area.